Start playing guitar How to choose a guitar for beginners?

 Genre: Lo-fi Rock, Garage Rock, Alternative Rock

-Normal people don’t risk everything in their life to become artists.
+Normal people don’t risk everything in their lives to become artists.
 That’s not normal.
-How could putting oneself face to face with potential poverty and ridicule be considered normal?
+How could putting oneself face-to-face with potential poverty and ridicule be considered normal?

-The folks that do end up in the arts and need to make it for a living usually give themselves no other choice.
+The folks who end up in the arts and need to make it for a living usually give themselves no other choice.
 It’s a selective act of self-sabotage that gets people to this place.
-And all that they’re asking in exchange are some applause.
+And all that they’re asking in exchange is some applause.

 The fact is that the myth of a beloved rockstar is enough to make many generations want to sell the family cow and hang their hopes on a guitar and a prayer.
 It’s ideal with which we’ve all grown up, and it’s one that needs to be celebrated by those out in the trenches.